About Me

 Factors Impacting Teachers’ Instruction with Multilingual Students (beyond classroom interactions)

 As we work with teachers and their students, my colleagues and I recognize that factors beyond classroom interactions impact learning and teaching.
 Such factors include communication between families and teachers, school environments, and educational policies.
-How do teachers navigate multiple systemic issues and collaborate with others as they strive to educate equitably?
+How do teachers navigate multiple systems and collaborate with others as they strive to educate equitably?

 Leave a Reply